microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## To complete this challenge successfully, you will perform the following tasks.

-* **Ingest HL7v2 sample message** using MLLP secure transfer into Azure Blob Storage.
+* **Ingest HL7v2 sample message** using HL7overHTTPS secure transfer into Azure Blob Storage.
 * **Convert HL7v2 message into FHIR format**.
 You will create a workflow that performs orderly conversion.
 * **Validate data load**.
 You will validate the data using Postman.